laurilehmijoki/learn-reactive-programming-with-bacon.js/flatMap.md

 ## Error handling in stream programming

-Because streams are computation containers, they allow us to neatly separate successful computations from failed ones.
+Because streams are computation contexts, they allow us to neatly separate successful computations from failed ones.

 Let's consider the search example we introduced above.
 What if the HTTP request